Skip to content

 Monthly platform reconciliation & reporting

-Books reconciled monthly with studio management platform, membership and package recognition posted, instructor compensation reconciled, member economics calculated, royalty/ad fund reported for franchisees.
+Books reconciled monthly with the studio management platform, membership and package recognition posted, instructor compensation reconciled, member economics calculated, and royalty/ad-fund reported for franchisees.

 Reporting & advisory

-Monthly financial package with deferred revenue waterfall, LTV/CAC dashboard, churn trends, per-studio P&L for multi-location, plus advisory on pricing, marketing investment, retention strategy, expansion modeling.
+A monthly financial package with the deferred revenue waterfall, LTV/CAC dashboard, churn trends, per-studio P&L for multi-location, plus advisory on pricing, marketing investment, retention strategy, and expansion modeling.

 LTV against CAC is the start.
 The next studio is the point.